Melika was on Tumblr.

 Content Warning: Depictions of Gender Dysphoria.
 Discussions of self-harm, drug use, and anxiety.

-After the teen girls walked away, Melika was struck by how long it had been since she’d kissed someone.
+After the teen girls walked away, Melika was struck by the quiet realization that it had been four years since she’d kissed someone.

-Melika didn’t date much although she and Sabine had maintained a platonic intimacy and their current living arrangements for eight years.
+Melika and Sabine had maintained a platonic intimacy and their current living arrangements for eight years.
 Melika’s relationship with Sabine was the longest of her life.
-She was fine with sex being off of that particular table.

 Melika had developed coping mechanisms to help her deal with the loneliness.
 Dr. Zhi had ensured that Melika could take care of herself.
 Thank god for therapy… and SSRIs.
 Melika knew that her self-worth and her womanhood weren’t dependent on the judgments of cishet stares.
 She knew that what happened in the Thibodeaux dorms a decade ago happened because abusers prey on women.
 Melika knew that abusers found folks like her who wanted to trust other people… to be close to and vulnerable with another person because society and family that were supposed to love them isolated them instead.
 Melika knew that Todd’s assault hadn’t been her fault.
 She understood this, and Melika had been done letting the memories of that evening define her life and her possibilities for years… although Melika was a lot more careful about what drugs she did with which strangers these days.

 Melika’s recovery had been difficult.
 She had barely survived the months that followed Thibodeaux.
 If she hadn’t started seeing Dr. Zhi and if Sabine hadn’t come barreling into her life, Melika was certain she would not have made it to her late 20s.
-She wasn’t ashamed to admit how essential both her therapist and her best friend had been to her recovery.
-Everyone needed someone, and, by necessity, Melika had spent so much of her life cutting out all of the folks that had hurt her.
+By necessity, Melika had spent so much of her life cutting out all of the folks that had hurt her.
 She knew she needed to start putting in the work to foster the healthy relationships in her life.

-Melika and Sabine had discussed taking their relationship to a different level.
-Neither was ace.
-Melika had sex with a handful of partners after the Thibodeaux incident and her recovery began.
-Sabine had a revolving cast of poly sex/romantic partners.
-Melika and Sabine conceded that they felt a sexual attraction to each other.
-However, they both needed the stability a purely platonic relationship would provide.
-Of course, they soon realized that sex-less relationships could be just as messy as sexual relationships, but Melika and Sabine had weathered every storm they’d faced.
-Melika joked that they weren’t having any less sex than her parents and they were sure as shit fighting less.
+Of course, they soon realized that sex-less relationships could be just as messy as sexual relationships, but Melika joked that they weren’t having any less sex than her parents and they were sure as shit fighting less.
 Sabine was still trying to come up with a gender-neutral term for them being Melika’s common-law non-binary spouse.

 Melika’s last sexual relationship had ended when her lesbian partner had tried to make Melika choose between her and Sabine.
 Melika’s choice was never in doubt, and Melika hadn’t gone out of her way to date since.
 She was happy enough with Sabine.